MA in British & American Literature

-- Passing a four-hour comprehensive examination in British, American, and world literature in English.
+- Passing a comprehensive examination in British, American, and world literature in English.

-- Completion of a Master's Thesis (about 35 pages), preferably an expansion of a term paper.
+- Completion of a Master's Thesis, preferably an expansion of a term paper.
 Click here for thesis guidelines.

 - A Bachelor of Arts degree or its equivalent from an accredited institution acceptable to Hunter College.

 - An undergraduate GPA of 3.0 in English courses.

 - 18 credits of advanced undergraduate courses in British, American, and world literature in English, exclusive of journalism, writing courses, and required introductory courses in literature.